-I discussed this with Nepali: a lot of Nepali depend on tourists for their income .
+I discussed this with Nepali friends and find out a lot of Nepalese depend on tourists for their income.
 So we came up with the idea to organize trekkings.
-In order to stand out between all other travel agencies our trekkings need to be special.
-By touring around Nepal, I made up my mind and chose the purpose of trekkings: During one of my trekkings I met some very young children working in the lodges along the mountain trails.
+In order to stand out between all other travel agencies our trekking service needed to be special.
+By touring around Nepal, I made up my mind and chose the purpose of trekkings.
+It is based on my experience: During one of my trekkings I met some very young children working in the lodges along the mountain trails.
 These children labour hard to earn their living because their parents are to poor to provide for them.
 These children are condemned to do this work for the rest of their lives.
 I really wanted to help these young kids, enabling them to create a better existence for themselves.
 It felt wrong to see such potential go to waste because they are unable to get an education.
 I want to help them create a future.
-At that time I was accompanied by Ram Prashad Sedhain.
-He immediately agreed to help me realize this project.
-We started Nepali Children foundation to raise money and use all profits to help these kids. (www.IgoNepal.org).
-The profits of all travels is helping Nepali Children.
+I started Nepali Children Foundation to raise money and use all profits to help these kids.

-Nepali Children foundation is run by Nepali for Nepali.
+Nepali Children Foundation is run by Nepali for Nepali cildren.
 My role is just supportive.
 The basic goal is to help children from poor families to get education.
-It is custom in Nepal to set children to work in exchange for food and shelter.
+In these families, it is custom to set children to work in exchange for food and shelter.
 This means they have to manually work hard and long hours in lodges.
 So there is no time left for education.
 The effect is they have no opportunity to change their lives because they are illiterate.
 They only learn from the habits of their parents or their employer.
-They follow seemless in the habits of their peers and never thinking to improve their situation by using new and better tools or work method’s.
-Nepali Children will help these kids in different ways.
-First of all a place to stay, healthy meals and access to primary and secondary schools.
-When they reach the age of 16, they can then learn a profession or attend university.
+They follow seamless pattern of habits from their parents and peers and never have opportunities to think to improve their situation by using new and better tools or work methods.
+Nepali Children Foundation helps these children in various ways in taking further positive steps by providing a place to stay, healthy and nutritious meals and accessing them to attend primary and secondary schools.
+Nepal Children Foundation also intends to help them learn income generating profession by the age of 16 if they wish so, or attend university further studies.

 Use this bank account: